Mercian Regiment: Mascot

 "Derby", a Swaledale ram, is the regimental mascot, a tradition inherited from the Worcestershire and Sherwood Foresters Regiment.
 The 30th iteration of the Mascot was known as Lance Corporal Derby XXX, before he died on 27 November 2015.
 His successor, known as Private Derby XXXI, was announced on 20 February 2016 but he died on 1 September 2017.

-In December 2017 Private Derby XXXII was presented to the Regiment by the Duke and Duchess of Devonshire at Chatsworth House.
+In December 2017, Private Derby XXXII was presented to the Regiment by the Duke and Duchess of Devonshire at Chatsworth House.
 Private Derby was received by Brigadier Williams, OBE, Colonel of the Regiment.

 Private Derby led the Tamworth Carnival in 2019.
 According to his handlers this was the longest March Private Derby has done to date.

+In July 2024, Derby XXXII was promoted to the rank of Corporal for the first time in the history of his lineage.
+The promotion took place following the annual pilgrimage to the regimental memorial at Crich on 7 July 2024.

 The regiment also maintains loose links through its Regimental Headquarters with the former mascot of the Staffordshire Regiment, Watchman, who now carries out his duties as part of the Staffordshire Regiment Association.

 Dress

 Various "Golden Threads", representing the traditions of predecessor units, are incorporated in the Mercian Regiment's uniform: